Baek Mi-kyung: Branching out to other networks

-In 2021, Mi-kyung collaborated with director Lee Na-jeong on a drama centered around the theme of motherhood.
-Initially titled "Blue Diamond," Lee suggested changing the title to Mine, which Mi-kyung accepted.
-It explores the lives of wealthy family members and their servants, delving into the complexities of their relationships.
-Each women character defy societal prejudices to find their "truly mine."
-Mine made history as the first Korean drama to feature a lesbian character in a leading role, further expanding representation in the industry.
+Baek continued her work with tvN in 2021 by partnering with director Lee Na-jeong on Mine.
+Initially titled "Blue Diamond," the series explores the lives of wealthy family members and their servants, focusing on women who defy societal prejudices to find their true selves.
+Mine made history as the first Korean drama to feature a lesbian character in a leading role, broadening representation in the industry.